Study: International law allows for the legalisation of cannabis

 This new study follows the same outcome as the Mexican’s High Court’s decision to grand four activists to grow, transport and smoke cannabis because of their; “right to the free development of personality”.

-Whereas other studies focused on arguments related to individual and public health, the safety of citizens and the fight against crime (the so-called positive human rights obligations), to date this is the first study done into cannabis and postive human rights obligations.
+Whereas other studies focused on arguments related to individual and public health, the safety of citizens and the fight against crime (the so-called positive human rights obligations), to date this is the first study done into cannabis and positive human rights obligations.

 Furthermore, the study sums up five primary bullet points for regulated cannabis legalisation: